 The Citizen's Bond Oversight Committee (CBOC) oversees bond spending and meets quarterly to review bond-related projects, ensure alignment with community needs, advise on public engagement strategies, and communicate with stakeholders [III.B.4_10].
 The committee's annual report confirms the District's full compliance with financial and performance audits [III.B.4_11].
 The CBOC's work ensures that established processes and procedures are maintained in all projects to uphold regulatory compliance, design integrity, and fiduciary responsibility.
+Major construction projects are guided by Board Policy and the district also produces a five-year construction plan that is regularly updated to include the costs of planning, construction and equipment for identified projects [III.B.4_12; III.B.4_13].

-ANALYSIS AND EVALUATION Foothill College follows board policy that ensures that long-range capital plans take total costs of ownership into consideration.
+ANALYSIS AND EVALUATION Foothill College follows Board Policy that ensures that long-range capital plans take total costs of ownership into consideration.
 Final project proposals, approved by the Board of Trustees, include considerations of both initial costs and maintenance costs for facilities.
 Sustainability policies and practices are central to new development projects, as outlined in the District Strategic Plan and managed by the Sustainability Action Plan.
 The construction design process includes multiple phases to review and reconcile cost estimates.
 The CBOC provides oversight in maintaining regulatory compliance, design integrity, and fiduciary responsibility in both current and future projects.